viveksyngh/kube-sync/README.md

 # kube-sync
-Kube Sync is a CLI application to copy/sync configmaps and secrets from one namespace to another.
+Kube Sync is a CLI application to copy/sync ConfigMaps and secrets from one namespace to another.

 # Motivation

-While working with kubernetes, all of us might have encountered a situation where applications deployed in a new namespace were failing because of missing image pull secret, which we forgot to create in the new namespace.
-This tool help us in copying such secrets or configmaps from already existing namespace to a new namespace.
+While working with Kubernetes, all of us might have encountered a situation where applications deployed in a new namespace were failing because of missing image pull secret, which we forgot to create in the new namespace.
+This tool helps us in copying such secrets or ConfigMaps from an already existing namespace to a new namespace.

 # Installation